2020 24 Hours of Le Mans Virtual: Qualifying

 Porsche led in GTE with four cars at the top of the category field.
 Joshua Rogers, the Porsche Esports Supercup championship winner, set the session's fastest lap of 3 minutes, 46.550 seconds to put the No. 93 Porsche Esports Team entry on pole position.
 His teammate Mitchell Dejong briefly occupied pole position in the final moments of qualifying for the sister No. 91 Porsche team before falling 0.632 seconds behind Rogers to second despite crossing the start/finish line in time enabling him to set another timed lap.
 Kevin van Dooren qualified the No. 88 Dempsey-Proton Racing car third in the final seconds of qualifying.
 Jeremy Boutelop driving the No. 93 entry took fourth to be the third driver representing the Porsche Esport Team in the first four positions.
 Lasse Sørensen of the No. 95 Aston Martin Racing squad was the highest-placed non-Porsche driver in fifth position.
-Rounding out the top ten starters were the sixth-placed David Williams for the No. 80 R8G Esports Team, Porsche Esport Team's No. 94 entry of Erhan Jajovski in seventh, Nicky Catsburg's No. 63 Corvette Racing car in eighth, Enzo Bonito's No. 52 AF Corse vehicle in ninth and the tenth-placed No. 57 Team Project 1 entry of Zbigniew Siara.
+Rounding out the top ten starters were the sixth-placed David Williams for the No. 80 R8G Esports Team, Porsche Esport Team's No. 94 entry of Erhan Jajovski in seventh, Nicky Catsburg's No. 63 Corvette Racing car in eighth, Enzo Bonito's No. 52 Ferrari - AF Corse vehicle in ninth and the tenth-placed No. 57 Team Project 1 entry of Zbigniew Siara.